 Dogs may become disheveled, unkempt, or scruffy in appearance when they aren’t groomed regularly, too.
 Although this aesthetic problem mostly affects you as the owner, it’s still a good reason to pay attention to your dog’s hygiene needs and make sure you have him groomed as often as necessary.

-Regular grooming gives your dog a chance to get a bath, have his hair trimmed, get his nails cut, and take care of any issues such as tear stains that may affect his smell or appearance.
-Groomers may also express the dog’s anal glands, which can help with his smell and keep his bowel habits healthier in the long run, too.
+Regular grooming gives your dog a chance to get a bath, have their hair trimmed, get their nails cut, and take care of any issues such as tear stains that may affect their smell or appearance.
+Groomers may also express the dog’s anal glands, which can help with their smell and keep their bowel habits healthier in the long run, too.
 For both hygiene and aesthetic reasons, dog grooming is an essential part of being a dog owner.

 No More Matts

 Matted fur is a problem for dogs with medium or long hair.
 Most dogs will develop at least a few mats in their lifetimes, but some dogs may quickly become overrun with mats if they don’t receive regular grooming.
 When your dog’s fur mats, it becomes tangled and uncomfortable.
-It may catch on objects or in your dog’s nails when he scratches himself, and the mat may be pulled or tugged.
+It may catch on objects or in your dog’s nails when they scratch themself, and the mat may be pulled or tugged.
 When this happens, it becomes painful for your dog and may lead to obsessive chewing or licking of the spot where the mat is present.

 By having your dog groomed often, you significantly reduce the risk of matting fur.
 Groomers can also carefully cut out mats without causing pain for your dog and can recommend future grooming treatments to help with the problem, too.